How to Grieve Your Assessment

 May 1st - Tentative Roll is published - you will need the Tentative Assessed Values of your parcel to complete your RP-524

-Each year the local Assessor sets the Assessed Values of all the property in the Town and publishes the Tentative Assessment Roll on or abut May 1st.
-The Assessed Values on the Tentative Assessment Roll are subject to Grievance.
+Each year the local Assessor sets the Assessed Values of all the property in the Town and publishes the Tentative Assessment Roll on or about May 1st.

 If a property owner disagrees with the Assessed Value of their property as listed on the Tentative Assessment Roll they should file a complaint with the Board of Assessment Review.